-NOTE 11 RETIREMENT PLAN
+NOTE 10 RETIREMENT PLAN

 The Organization maintains a salary deferral plan under section 401(k) of the Internal Revenue Code.
 The plan allows eligible employees to defer a portion of their compensation.
 Such deferrals accumulate on a tax-deferred basis until the employee withdraws the funds.
 The Organization, at its option, may match a portion of the employees' contributions.
-During the year ended December 31, 2015, the Organization matched 25% of employee contributions, up to 8% of eligible compensation.
-The total expense recorded for the Organization's match was \$4,715 for the year ended December 31, 2015 and is included in Employee Benefits in the accompanying Statement of Functional Expenses.
+During the years ended December 31, 2016 and 2015, the Organization matched 25% of employee contributions, up to 8% of eligible compensation.
+The total expense recorded for the Organization's match was \$7,905 and \$4,715 for the years ended December 31, 2016 and 2015 and is included in Employee Benefits in the accompanying Statement of Functional Expenses.

-NOTE 12 RELATED PARTY TRANSACTIONS
+NOTE 11 RELATED PARTY TRANSACTIONS

 A corporation, wholly owned by an officer of the Organization, provides services, including routine repairs and maintenance on the heating, ventilation, air conditioning, and fire detection systems.
-The total amount paid to this Corporation was \$11,127 for the year ended December 31, 2015 and has been included in Maintenance and Repairs in the accompanying Statement of Functional Expenses.
+The total amount paid to this corporation was \$15,236 and \$11,127 for the years ended December 31, 2016 and 2015 and has been included in Maintenance and Repairs in the accompanying Statement of Functional Expenses.

-NOTE 13 CONCENTRATIONS
+NOTE 12 CONCENTRATIONS